ruffrey/mcon/README.md

     sh cfgserver.sh
 ```

-The server will configure itself.
+This part might take a little while while the server configures itself.

 IF it is successful, reboot.